nms-scribe/nms-scribe.github.io/_posts/2022-07-21-fantasy-quest-rpg-part-2.md

 **Spellcasting Skills.** I will delve further into spellcasting and magic in another article.
 But for now, I want to explain how spellcasting skills work.
 Since combat roles need to buy into two or three different skills as they advance, I also need to split the spellcasting skills into a couple to balance that.
 These skills would be a a magic power skill and a magic theory skill.

 The magic power skill specifies how well you can cast spells.
-You rank up in this skill to train your body to turn magical energy into spells.
+You rank up in this skill to learn methods to turn magical energy into spells.
 Thus, each rank in a magic power skill gives you more spell points you can use every day.
 I suspect this skill will be a generic one that applies to every type of spellcasting, since the spell point accumulation will be the same for each of them.
 This skill also determines your spellcasting bonuses and difficulty classes.

 The magic theory skill specifies what kinds of spells you know.
 Each rank gives you access to more spells of higher power.
 It also tells you which list of spells you can choose from.
 You can rank in arcane magic, divine magic, sorcery, illusions, and other kinds of magic.